kimsjjkjn/PBPK_Propranolol/README.md

 The in-vivo values were digitised from published figures (raw datasets were unavailable).
 Digitisation can introduce small systematic and random errors, so the “Digitised In-Vivo” numbers may not perfectly reflect the original raw values.
 We therefore compare to both the digitised points and the literature targets.

 ## Human PO Model
-Although predicted data against digitised data results in AAFE = 1.4, predicted data against literature data results in AAFE = 2.0.
-It is more reasonable to compare with actual in vivo data from literature rather than digitised data (except for the cases when it's inevitable - i.e. time-concentration profiles).
-Thus this result indicates that although some parameters such as Cmax, AUC, F are reasonably well-predicted using the model (within 2x), some parameters like Tmax and t1/2 largely mismatch (Tmax is 3.6 times faster, t1/2 is 5 times overestimated).
-This is potentially due to non-realistic absorption equations which did not consider secretion and reabsorption.
-Thus, this result indicates that although human PO models are partially appropriate, clinically not appropraite.
+The human PO model showed an AAFE of 1.74 based on Time-Concentration profile and an AAFE of 1.4 based on PK parameters when compared with digitised data, but the latter increased to 2.0 when compared with literature values.
+As with the IV case, comparison with literature data is more meaningful.
+These findings indicate that while some parameters such as Cmax, AUC, and F were reasonably predicted (within 2-fold), others such as Tmax and t½ were poorly captured (Tmax was predicted to be 3.6-fold faster, and t½ overestimated by more than 5-fold).
+This discrepancy likely reflects limitations of the absorption model, which did not account for processes such as intestinal secretion and reabsorption.
+Therefore, although the human PO model demonstrates partial agreement, it is not clinically predictive.

 ### How Close?